Melio raises $110M on a $1.3B valuation to bring B2B payments for SMBs into the 21st century – TechCrunch

 While others like Stripe have also built B2B payment services to pay out suppliers, Bar points out that what it has created is unique in that it is a standalone service: no need to be a part of Stripe’s wider ecosystem of services to use this if you already use another payments provider you are happy with.

 Given that focus on cashflow for SMBs, what’s also interesting is the low bar to entry that Melio has built into its platform.
 Specifically, the service is completely free for businesses to use — that is, no fee is charged — as long as companies are making bank transfers or using debit cards.
-It takes a 2.9% fee when a business elects to use a credit card for a transaction (and even then Melio says that the fee is tax deductible in the US).
+It takes a 2.9% fee when a business elects to use a credit card for a transaction (and even then Melio says that the fee is tax deductible in the U.S.).

-He noted that one of the reasons that Melio has to date targeted the US market is because of how antiquated it still is.
+He noted that one of the reasons that Melio has to date targeted the U.S. market is because of how antiquated it still is.
 “The average bank transfer still takes three to four business days, if you don’t want to take any risk,” he said.
 “We have developed models to do it same day.
 We take the risk that the buyer might not have the funds in that account but think about how that impacts cash flows.
 With Melio you still pay in three days, but money will be delivered the same day.
 That is how you can keep cash longer, without a payments risk.”

 Targeting a market that remains very underserved at a time when so much has gone virtual in payments is why investors are also interested.